MinisterioPublicoRJ/inloco/README.md

 1. On Windows, install [.NET Framework 2.0 SDK](https://www.microsoft.com/en-us/download/confirmation.aspx?id=15354) (Sass build dependency)
 1. If needed be, configure npm proxy
 1. Run `npm install`
-1. This project [EditorConfig](http://editorconfig.org/), so it is recommended to use the appropriate plugin on your IDE or text editor
+1. This project uses [EditorConfig](http://editorconfig.org/) to configure its code standards, please use the appropriate plugin on your IDE or text editor.

 ## How to run